10 Wearable Devices for Monitoring Heart Rate of the Elderly

 2. Holter Monitor

-You can buy this portable device to track and record your beloved heart rate.
+You can buy this Wearable heart monitoring devices for elderly to track and record your beloved heart rate.
 Holter Monitor operates with a battery, and the size is quite suitable for carrying.
 The sensors of these devices are attached to the skin.
 The best feature of these devices is that they are very accurate and comfortable, and even wearing them during the night will not disrupt your sleep.
 Holter Monitor is a medical heart rate monitor that enables the elderly and their caregivers to determine whether the heartbeat is fast, slow, or irregular.

-Holter monitors the heart’s electrical signals thoroughly and accurately for long periods during daily activities or while asleep and provides a comprehensive report of the state of arrhythmias recorded during the installation to the physician.
+Holter monitors the heart’s electrical signals thoroughly and accurately for long periods during daily activities.

 3. Zio Service

-This is a device in the form of wireless parch that can record the heart rhythm for two weeks, and you can use the obtained information to evaluate heart health.
+This is a device in the form of wireless parch that can record the heart rhythm for two weeks. also you can use the obtained information to evaluate heart health.
 Zio is an implant on the left chest, and it is a necessity for the elderly who are suffering from cardiovascular diseases.
 This device is also able to detect any change in heart rate.

 4. Apple Watch